-1.6.1.
-Membership
+- 1.6.1.
+Membership - a.
+The ECC will comprise: - Three (3) management representatives nominated by the CWT. - Three (3) employee representatives employed pursuant to the Awards and elected by employees.

-- a.
-The ECC will comprise: - Three (3) management representatives nominated by the CWT. - Three (3) employee representatives elected by employees. - One (1) official of the ASU. - b.
+- One (1) official of the ASU and - One (1) official of the ANMF - b.
 A member of the ECC is entitled to appoint, in writing, a person to be his or her proxy to attend a meeting of the ECC in that member's absence. - c.
 If the parties agree, an invitation can be extended to other key personnel to address relevant matters.